J.D., Harvard Law School, magna cum laude

 District of Columbia

 Ms. Klar practices primarily in civil rights litigation.
-She focuses on employment discrimination and police misconduct litigation.
+She focuses on employment discrimination litigation and civil rights litigation involving complex discovery.

 Prior to joining the firm in 2004, Ms. Klar was an associate at Hogan & Hartson LLP where as a member of the Community Services Department, she served on the investigation and habeas corpus hearing team in the landmark Tulia, Texas case, which resulted in the release from prison of 12 individuals and full pardons for 35 individuals who were wrongfully convicted based solely on the testimony of an unreliable and racist undercover narcotics task force agent.
 The Tulia case is the subject of the highly-acclaimed book "Tulia," by Nate Blakeslee, in which Ms. Klar is featured.
 Subsequently, at the American Civil Liberties Union, Ms. Klar represented plaintiffs in a civil rights action resulting from a similar round-up of African-American individuals in Hearne, Texas.
 The litigation is the subject of the motion picture "American Violet."